sbose78/secure-pipelines-infra/README.md

 ### Status

-**Status** : Successfully logged in to the [hosted service](https://console-openshift-console.apps.gitops1.devcluster.openshift.com/) using Github, built an image using the Kaniko Tekton Task, pushed signatures/attestations to Dockerhub and pushed transparency log to https://rekor.sigstore.dev/
+**Status** : Successfully logged in to the [hosted service](https://console-openshift-console.apps.gitops1.devcluster.openshift.com/) using Github, built an image using the Source-to-Image strategy, pushed signatures/attestations to Dockerhub and pushed transparency log to https://rekor.sigstore.dev/

 ### Stack